Ngurah Rai International Bali Airport

 Prior to expansions, Ngurah Rai’s departure and arrival terminals handled 11.1 million passengers annually, beyond its capacity of 8 million.
 The project was also proposed to accommodate the increasing number of visitors, which is expected to reach 24.6 million a year by 2025.

 Things You Should Know about Bali Airport

 Although subject to change, Bali airport porter services are available upon arrival at a published charge of IDR 5,000.
 However, it is common practice to pay more, up to IDR 50,000 for a porter’s service.
 It’s best to take note of the porter’s ID number in an event of an inconvenience.
 Avoid changing your money in the street or at unauthorized money changers.
 If you have no other option then always recount your money in front of the teller.
-Upon departure, Ngurah Rai International Airport applies an airport tax of IDR 200,000 for international passengers.
-Ngurah Rai Airport tax for domestic flights is IDR 75,000.
+Since February 2015, the airport tax or Passenger Service Charge is now included in your passenger ticket.

 Ngurah Rai International Airport was named in honour of Bali’s national hero who led the fight for Indonesia’s independence against the Dutch in 1946.
 I Gusti Ngurah Rai was killed in a Dutch airstrike.

 Bali’s international airport was initiated by the Dutch colonial government in 1930, initially boasting a less-than-a-kilometre-long airstrip.
 It then saw extension to 1.2km by the Japan occupational authority in 1942.

 Further expansions were carried out by the Indonesian government, involving land reclamation and additional extension of the runway to 2.7km.
 The Bali airport was then renamed to Ngurah Rai International Airport in 1963.